The demolishing of Greer's will start Monday, March 26, according to a memorandum by the city.

 Minimal dust is also to be expected during the demolition days, added Kitchen.

-McCrary explained at this month's city council meeting that Greer's had been rotting from water and rain infiltration.
+McCrary explained at that Greer's had been rotting from water and rain infiltration.
 It's unlikely that the storefront holds much historical significance, he added, not to mention that it would take too much effort to try to preserve the facade.

 The owner, David Greer, said during the meeting that he wants to start constructing a new building as soon as possible.
 McCrary also discussed that they would be working on a plan to match the 1920s style of historic downtown.